Bill Posey: 2008

 Posey ran to replace retiring U.S. Representative Dave Weldon, who had held the 15th District seat since 1995, when the district first voted Republican.

 Posey defeated Democratic nominee Stephen Blythe with 53.1% of the vote to Blythe's 42.0%.

 2010

 Posey was reelected over former NASA executive and public administrator Shannon Roberts with 64.7% of the vote to Roberts's 35.3%.

 2012

 Posey was reelected with 58.9% of the vote over Roberts and nonpartisan candidate Richard Gillmor.

 2014

 Posey was reelected with 65.84% of the vote over Democratic nominee Gabriel Rothblatt.

 2016

 Posey was reelected with 63.11% of the vote over Democratic nominee Corry Westbrook.

 2018

 Posey was reelected with 60.50% of the vote over Democratic nominee Sanjay Patel.

 2020

 Posey was reelected with 61.36% of the vote over Democratic nominee Jim Kennedy.

+2022

+Posey was reelected with 64.91% of the vote over Democratic nominee Joanne Terry.